ljc2154/ADBS/Project1/README.txt

 			Gamma constant (we used .15).
 	c) Weight previous query terms higher
-		i) Similar to how Rocchio uses an alpha constant multiplied by the query term score, we decided to increment the master scores by 1 divided by the number of terms in the previous query.
+		i) Similar to how Rocchio uses an alpha constant multiplied by the query term score, we decided to set the master scores to 1.
 4. Query Generation
 	a) Add terms with 2 highest master term scores to query.
 	b) Sort query by master term score.